Ladicle/kubectl-evict/README.md

   evict <POD_NAME>... [flags]

 Flags:
+      --cascade string     Propagation policy for deleting the pod.
+Valid values are 'orphan', 'background' and 'foreground'. (default "background")
       --dry-run            Enable the dray-run option.
       --grace-period int   Period of time in seconds given to the pod to terminate gracefully.
 Ignored if negative. (default -1)
   -h, --help               help for evict
-      --propagation-policy string   Propagation policy for deleting the pod.
-Valid values are 'orphan', 'background' and 'foreground'.
   -v, --version            version for evict

+Use "kubectl options" for a list of global command-line options (applies to all commands).
 ```

 ### Use via k9s